 Term life is usually much more affordable than permanent whole-life policies.
 However, the latter offers several benefits that term cannot offer.
 Term policies have no money worth and will not provide any payout once their period has ended; they offer a death benefit which can be invaluable for families needing financial security after an unexpected passing.

-Finally, with permanent insurance policies, you can customize your coverage by adding riders that give you a wide range of benefits and financial flexibility.
+Finally, with a permanent policy, you can customize your coverage by adding riders that give you a wide range of benefits and financial flexibility.
 For example, the accelerated death benefit rider ensures policyholders have access to the necessary funds should something unexpected happen, allowing them to plan for their future.

 What Happens to Your Money When Your Term Life Insurance Expires?

-Once the policy period has lapsed, your insurance protection will no longer be in effect.
+Once the term life insurance policy period has lapsed, your insurance protection will no longer be in effect.
 You have purchased coverage for a specified duration, which is all you are entitled to.

 However, as highlighted earlier, the return of premium term life offers an additional benefit – should you outlive the term of your policy.
 You’ll possibly receive back every penny paid into it!
 So, the policy provides you with a financial safety net while it’s in effect and provides you with some monetary relief after the insurance has expired.

-Return of premium term life can be an excellent investment for those looking to protect their loved ones and ensure they get back as much as they put into their policy.
+Return of premium term life can be an excellent investment for those looking to protect their loved ones and ensure they get back as much as they put into their life insurance policy.

 Can I Use My Term Life Insurance While I am Alive?